Forethought-Technologies/solve-android/README.md

 This repository contains the framework and instructions for the Forethought Android SDK.

-You will need a valid API key in order to use the Forethought Solve SDK.
-In additon to the instructions below, you can also view sample apps written in Java and Kotlin.
+A valid API key is needed in order to use the Forethought Solve SDK.
+In additon to the instructions below, sample apps have been written in Java and Kotlin.

 ## Installation